cheapjack/AlgaeBioPlasticLab/docs/Workshop1.md

 ## About this [event](https://www.eventbrite.co.uk/e/algaebioplasticlab-feeling-for-the-organisms-workshop-tickets-383972059767)

-In the workshop, we'll learn how to make and use basic bioplastics with algae, water and glycerol and take part in a form of ‘critical making’, a way of developing a critical perspective on the world by hands on thinking through materials.
+In the workshop, we'll learn how to make and use basic bioplastics with algae, water, processed extracts from red seaweed and glycerol and take part in a form of ‘critical making’, a way of developing a critical perspective on the world by hands on thinking through materials.

  * See how bioplastic can be made with domestic technology
  * Get to know the algae Euglena gracilis with a paper microscope